WADAlliance/event-docs/content/evaluation/submission.md

 sidebarTitle: Project Submissions
 ---
 # Summary
-Two forms, both available on cats.wada.org/enrolment:
+Two forms, both available on [cats.wada.org/enrolment](https://cats.wada.org/enrolment):
 1. Hubs: Story publishing.
 2. Participants: Team formations.

 ### Deadlines
 The deadline for both forms is **December 15th**.

 Allowing a grace period for any technical issues, we will accept submissions until December 19th, although these will be marked as late.
-Team forms will close on Dec 19 23:59 UTC (hard-stop).
-Any hub submissions after December 19th 23:59 UTC will be considered to have missed the deadline.
+Team forms will close on Dec 19 (hard-stop).
+Any hub submissions after December 19th will be considered to have missed the deadline.
 # Full text
 What a journey it has been.
 And yet, this is only the beginning.
 Over the last weeks, hubs have been organising with local teams to engage with their local contexts from a fresh perspective.
 Participants have walked their neighbourhoods and identified their own areas they want to work on.
 Teams have formed around a common purpose.
 Now, they're starting to take the first steps toward that new potential they're seeing, distilling those insights into a technical build process.
 Some teams may be aiming for a prototype, some for an MVP (minimum viable product).
 In all cases, these projects, which are part technological, and part social, may grow to become interventions into their systems of place.
 Like acupuncture for the body, these teams, in deep relationship with their communities, are unlocking new pathways to walk toward the futures they collectively desire. [^1]